mikluke/golang-guideline/testing/README.md

 #### What can I do if my manager says that writing tests is a very complicated business?

 You have to agree.
 Code covering by tests is the complicated business, but the manual testing is **more** complicated.
-After that you have to show reason why we should cover our code by tests.
+After that you have to show reasons why we should cover our code by tests.
 In the end, if it won't persuade your manager, just leave this place and get another job with smart management personnel.

 ### Packaging